HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 “Yeah, no shit.
 That’s common knowledge you’ve imprinted unto us, withering *bastard*.”

-*The longest I’ve heard anyone willingly camp there was when Victor’s did it alone for three months.
+*The longest I’ve heard anyone willingly camp there was when Victor did it alone for three months.
 If I recall correctly, even he struggled with survival.*

 “Push this any further and see what happens, Mercer.” declared Victor, no longer restraining his contempt.
 “You’ve already done far enough during practice today; do not try our patience\!”